 Publishing a local program or library

-When you create a new (local) source-control managed program or library, its revision history exists only locally; the repository is not associated with the remote one.
-To publish the local repository without losing its revision history, please follow these steps:
+When you create a new (local) version control managed program or library, its revision history exists only locally.
+The repository is not associated with the remote one.
+To publish the local repository, please follow these steps:

 - Create a new empty repository on the remote site.
-This can be based on a public repository hosting service (GitHub, Bitbucket, mbed.org), your own service or even a different location on your system.
+This can be on a public repository hosting service (GitHub, Bitbucket, mbed.org), your own service or a different location on your system.

 git remote add origin <url-or-paht-to-your-remote-repo>.